 Notification of Appropriate Segments of the Community

-Because of the compact nature of the University campus, the PointAlert notifications will normally be communicated to all students, faculty and staff.
-Additionally, Community Facilitators and Student Life representatives will disseminate notifications verbally to students and visitors in the residence halls, and along with University Public Safety representatives, will assist in any building evacuations.
+Because of the compact nature of the University campus, the PointALERT notifications will normally be communicated to all students, faculty and staff.
+Additionally, resident educators and Office of Student Life representatives will disseminate notifications verbally to students and visitors in the residence halls, and along with University Department of Public Safety representatives, will assist in any building evacuations.

 Disseminating Emergency Information to the Larger Community

-The Senior Director, Marketing and Communications, will work with the external news media to disseminate information to the larger community.
-Messages to the external community will be consistent with the messages disseminated to the internal University community via the PointAlert system, as well as on the University’s website.
-At the same time, the University Public Safety Department will communicate with the City of Pittsburgh Department of Public Safety.
+The managing director of marketing and public relations, Office of Marketing and Communications, will work with the external news media to disseminate information to the larger community.
+Messages to the external community will be consistent with the messages disseminated to the internal University community via the PointAlert system, as well as on the University's website.
+At the same time, the University Department of Public Safety will communicate with the City of Pittsburgh Department of Public Safety.

 Testing of Emergency Response and Evacuation Procedures

+Emergency evacuation plans are in place to secure residence halls, protect classrooms, and ensure that students and employees are directed to a safe location.
 The University tests its emergency notification system and its evacuation procedures once during the fall semester and once during the spring semester.
-If deployed, that will constitute an unannounced test of the system.
+If deployed, the evacuation will constitute an unannounced test of the system.
 Otherwise, the tests are announced in advance to the University community via internal communication outlets, including a campus-wide email.
-Following any test, results (including a description of the exercise, the date, time, and whether the test is announced or unannounced) are documented with the University Public Safety Department as well as the City of Pittsburgh Public Safety Department, and adjustments made where necessary.
+The City of Pittsburgh Public Safety Department participates in tests of the evacuation plans.
+Following any test, results (including a description of the exercise, the date, time, and whether the test was announced or unannounced) are documented with the Point Park Department of Public Safety as well as the City of Pittsburgh Public Safety Department, and analysis is conducted and adjustments made where necessary to all evacuation plans.